 Namath left the Jets in 1977, signing on with the Los Angeles Rams at the end of his career, retiring at the conclusion of the season.

 Namath was inducted into the Pro Football Hall of Fame in 1985 after a 13-year career that saw him throw 173 touchdowns and 220 interceptions.
 He was ranked No. 96 on Sporting News' list of the 100 Greatest Football Players of All Time.

-During the highlight of his career, Namath was loving the limelight and got into acting.
+During the highlight of his career, Namath was loving the limelight and started an acting career.
 He started the Joe Namath Show in 1969.
 He followed that up by appearing in movies like C.C. and Company and The Waverly Wonders.
-Namath also made cameo appearances on a handful of popular television series’, including The Love Boat, The Brady Bunch, The A-Team, The Simpsons and Rowan & Martin’s Laugh-In.
+Namath also made cameo appearances on a handful of popular television series', including The Love Boat, The Brady Bunch, The A-Team, The Simpsons, Here's Lucy and Rowan & Martin's Laugh-In.

 In 2003, Namath showed up drunk to a Jets' game, and during a sideline interview with ESPN's Suzy Kolber regarding the Jets' struggles, Namath responded saying, "I want to kiss you.
 I couldn't care less about the team struggling."